christerolsen/bidcrib/README.md

 - view their profile page
 - update their avatar, using URL ending with .jpg, .jpeg, png, .gif or .svg
 - view their total credits
-- create a listing, adding title, description, deadline date, media
+- create a listing adding title, description, deadline date, media
 - bid on listings, if they have enough credits
 - view how many bids a listing have gotten